In Washington, 'classified' is synonymous with 'controversy'

 Donald Trump has risked criminal charges by refusing to return top-secret records to the government after leaving the White House.

-And now misplaced files with classified markings could cause a political headache for President Joe Biden.
+And now misplaced files with classified markings has led to another investigation that's causing a political and legal headache for President Joe Biden.

 The three situations are far from equivalent.
 But taken together, they represent a remarkable stretch in which document management has been a recurring source of controversy at the highest levels of American politics.